 Peak Climbing in Nepal is one adventure that mountaineers from all over the globe don’t want to miss out on.
 Nepal is a country of mountains.
-Though a tiny nation, the country has more than a thousand peaks rising above 6000 metres and innumerable 5000 and 4000 metre hills stretching from east to west.
-From novice climbers to seasoned mountaineers, Nepal has a peak for all level of climbers.
-Anything below 6000 metres is regarded as a ‘hill’ or in local parlance a ‘danda’.
-It is interesting to note that some of the highest peaks in the seven continents are no higher than an average Nepalese hill – for example Australia’s Mount Kosciuszko (2228m/7310ft) and Antartica’s Mount Vinson (4,897m/16,067ft).
+Though a tiny nation, the country has more than a thousand peaks rising above 6000m and innumerable 5000m and 4000m hills stretching from east to west.
+From novice climbers to seasoned mountaineers, Nepal has a peak for all levels of climbers.
+Anything below 6000 meters is regarded as a ‘hill’ or in local parlance a ‘danda’.
+It is interesting to note that some of the highest peaks in the seven continents are no higher than an average Nepalese hill – for example, Australia’s Mount Kosciuszko (2228m/7310ft) and Antarctica's Mount Vinson (4,897m/16,067ft).

 I am Werner Berger and my "claim to fame" is probably best defined as being in the Guinness Book of World Records as the oldest person in the world to have climbed the highest mountain on each of the seven continents, including Mt.
 Everest.